 - Failed: If the functioning is not as anticipated.

 - Skipped: If the test scenario cannot be completed, it is skipped.
 It might be due to restrictions or unanticipated events.

-As the test scenarios operate, report the found errors and flaws to the responsible developer and document it in a bug report.
+Step 5: As the test scenarios operate, the found errors and flaws must be reported to the responsible developer and documented in a bug report.

-After comprehending the manual testing procedure, let’s examine the pros and cons of completing a manual test of the software.
+After comprehending the manual testing procedure, let’s examine the pros and cons of completing a manual test of the software being evaluated.